spiderjeff4529/github-tutorial/README.md

 2: then click on signup.
 3: make sure that you use a profecianal username and pasword and an email
 4: make a pasword that you will remember
+5: Here is an example of what you should be doing [image](https://help.github.com/assets/images/help/billing/billing_create_your_personal_account_form.png)